 The ocelot is somewhat bigger than a large housecat and inhabits dense shrubs and thickets.
 The population of this species is declining due to habitat destruction and poachers.

 The red wolf population became decimated due to intensive predator control programs and loss of habitat.
-Gray wolves are the largest species of wolf, ranging between 50-90 pounds.
+Grey wolves are currently endangered in the USA.
+Grey wolves are the largest species of wolf, ranging between 50-90 pounds.
 They are found in forests, brushlands and grasslands.
-Its decline has been attributed to predator control by humans.
+Their decline has been attributed to predator control by humans.

 These species are likely to become an endangered species in the future if preventable measures are not taken and followed.
 The bald eagle has been the national symbol of the United States for many years.
 They became endangered due to illegal shooting and the contamination of food sources.
 Federal laws have been established to protect this majestic eagle.

 Black Bears have been overexploited for many years because of sport hunting, predator control and habitat alteration.
 There are currently laws in place by the Texas Parks and Wildlife Department.
 These laws help with the recovery of black bears in the Trans Pecos.
 This is done by monitoring bear sightings, prohibiting illegal taking of bears and conducting overall research on their food sources, habitats and population ecology.

 The Texas tortoise has been listed internationally as a CITES species due to loss of habitat from automobiles, agriculture and predators.
 It is found mainly in South Central Texas and Northern Mexico.
 Alligator snapping turtles have a triangular-shaped head with a pointed nose and three rows of prominent ridges on their shells.
 Due to floods, these turtles can appear in unprecedented places.
 The Texas Parks and Wildlife ask that they be reported by calling 281-302-8033.